Battle of Stalingrad: September city battles

 By 12 September, at the time of their retreat into the city, the Soviet 62nd Army had been reduced to 90 tanks, 700 mortars and just 20,000 personnel.
 The remaining tanks were used as immobile strong-points within the city.
 The initial German attack on 14 September attempted to take the city in a rush.
 The 51st Army Corps' 295th Infantry Division went after the Mamayev Kurgan hill, the 71st attacked the central rail station and toward the central landing stage on the Volga, while 48th Panzer Corps attacked south of the Tsaritsa River.
-Rodimtsev's 13th Guards Rifle Division had been hurried up to cross the river and join the defenders inside the city.
+Though initially successful, the German attacks stalled in the face of Soviet reinforcements brought in from across the Volga.
+Lieutenant General Alexander Rodimtsev's 13th Guards Rifle Division had been hurried up to cross the river and join the defenders inside the city.
 Assigned to counterattack at the Mamayev Kurgan and at Railway Station No. 1, it suffered particularly heavy losses.

-Though initially successful, the German attacks stalled in the face of Soviet reinforcements brought in from across the Volga.
-The Soviet 13th Guards Rifle Division, assigned to counterattack at the Mamayev Kurgan and at Railway Station No. 1, suffered particularly heavy losses.
-Over 30 percent of its soldiers were killed in the first 24 hours, and just 320 out of the original 10,000 survived the entire assault.
-Both objectives were retaken, but only temporarily.
-Fighting was so fierce and intense during one day that the railway station changed hands 14 times in six hours.
-By the following evening, the 13th Guards Rifle Division had ceased to exist.
+Despite their losses, Rodimtsev's troops were able to inflict similar damage on their opponents.
+By 26 September, the opposing 71st Infantry Division had half of its battalions considered exhausted, reduced from all of them being considered average in combat capability when the attack began twelve days earlier.
+Rodimtsev received one of two Hero of the Soviet Union awards issued during the battle for his actions.

+The brutality of the battle was noted in a journal found on German lieutenant Weiner of the 24th Panzer Division:

-Combat raged for several days at the giant grain elevator in the south of the city.
+A ferocious battle raged for several days at the giant grain elevator in the south of the city.
 About fifty Red Army defenders, cut off from resupply, held the position for five days and fought off ten different assaults before running out of ammunition and water.
 Only forty dead Soviet fighters were found, though the Germans had thought there were many more due to the intensity of resistance.
 The Soviets burned large amounts of grain during their retreat in order to deny the enemy food.
-Paulus chose the grain elevator and silos as the symbol of Stalingrad for a patch he was having designed to commemorate the battle after a German victory.
+The grain elevator and silos were decided upon by Paulus to be the symbol of Stalingrad for a patch he was having designed to commemorate the battle after victory.

+Mamayev Kurgan changed hands multiple times over the course of days, with fighting over the hill, rail station and Red Square being so intense that it was difficult to determine who was attacking and who was defending.